vbirds/tokoro/readme.md

 ## Next Steps

-Currently, Tokoro can be considered feature-complete.
+Currently, tokoro can be considered feature-complete.
 However, there are several directions I’d like to explore further.
 These features are not guaranteed to be added to the library, but I’m glad to investigate them if we find a good approach.

 * **Optimize allocation performance for TimeQueue insertions in the scheduler:**
   Currently, TimeQueue uses `std::multiset`, which fits our needs well but incurs dynamic allocations on every insert.
 I want to explore ways to optimize this further to reduce allocation overhead.